mactkg/vscode-sonic-pi/README.md

 ## Extension Settings

-You can add vscode's settings.json to your own settings.
+You could add your own settings to vscode's settings.json.

 ### config sample